 Competitors may behave irrationally

 In video games and in life, it can be hard to predict how competitors will behave in certain situations.
-In some cases, a high-pressure technique will lead to a competitor withering away.
+Sometimes, a high-pressure technique will lead to a competitor withering away.
 In other cases, a competitor under pressure will act like a threatened rattlesnake and strike back, whether or not that will leave them more exposed if it doesn’t work.

 In the game Civilization VI, a foreign power may attack for silly reasons.
 Whether you have too close borders, tower over the other’s culture, or did a trade deal with a friend, they may turn around and condemn you or attack.
 Business competitors can do the same thing, but there is no reset button or difficulty level setting you can use to prevent this type of behavior.
 The best thing you can do is build an ethical, stable, and sustainable business with a focus on long-term success.
 When competitors do pop up, hopefully, you can easily weather the storm.